theriftlab/immanuel-python/README.md

 Data for natal charts, solar returns, progressions, and composites are available, as well as the ability to point the aspects from any one chart instance to the planets in another, creating a flexible method to build synastries.

 Simply pass in a date and coordinates to one of the available chart classes, and the returned instance will contain all data necessary to construct a full astrological chart.
-A serializer is bundled to easily output all data as JSON, or it can simply be printed out as human-readable text.
+A serializer is bundled to easily output all data as JSON, or it can simply be printed out as human/AI-readable text.

 ## Translations